HiLo: Exploiting High Low Frequency Relations for Unbiased Panoptic Scene Graph Generation: Supplementary material for HiLo

 \subsection{Implementation details}

 In our experiments, we follow the training strategy of PSGTR \cite{yang2022panoptic}.
 We use the AdamW optimizer \cite{loshchilov2017decoupled}, with a learning rate of $1e^{-4}$ and weight decay of $1e^{-4}$, except for the backbone, which is trained with a learning rate of $1e^{-5}$.
 For initialization, we use Mask2Former \cite{cheng2022masked} pretrained on COCO \cite{lin2014microsoft} to initialize our backbone and pixel decoder.
+Following Mask2Former \cite{cheng2022masked}, we use 100 triplet queries for the H-L and L-H decoders respectively.
 Additionally, both the H-L and L-H decoders are initialized with Mask2Former's transformer decoder.
 To ensure consistent comparison with PSGTR, we adopted the same data augmentation settings.
 Our model is trained for 12 epochs with a step scheduler at epoch 10, taking approximately 18 hours to train on four A100 GPUs with a batch size of 1 for each GPU.